AnastasiiaSt/Forest-Cover-Type-Prediction/README.md

 <img src="./images/neural_network.png" width="900">

 ### Score on Kaggle
 Best score on testing dataset is obtained with Extra Trees Classifier model.
-Outliers for all features were removed, absolute value of features, which represent distance are used.
+Outliers for all features are removed, absolute value of features, which represent distance are used.
 Soil Type and Wilderness Area features are encoded using Ordinal Encoding and all features are scaled with MinMax scaler.
 <img src="./images/kaggle_score.png" width="900">

 ### Usage